 - Most business sellers should have their last three years of tax returns (and profit and loss statements) available for the buyer’s review.

 - Often, the tax returns or financial records may have unrecorded sales, payroll for the owner, non-cash expenses such as depreciation, or other hidden assets such as business expenses that are in reality personal expenses for the owner.

-- The seller’s professional business broker should analyze the financials in such a way as to include these hidden assets as part of the profits of the business and calculate the true owner benefit of the business.
+- The seller’s professional business broker should analyze the financials in such a way as to include these hidden assets as part of the profits of the business and calculate the adjusted owner benefit of the business.

 - Additionally, the business seller should have an equipment list of items included in the sale and have their lease available for inspection by all buyers.

 - The sooner that these material items are available to review, the sooner that a buyer can make their purchase decision.